natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-20-more-than-playgrounds.md

 description: A glimpse into how outdoor classrooms are transforming student behavior in Boston’s schoolyards. “[The kids] sort of recognize this as kind of a special place.
 They’re quieter, more orderly,” Ms. Whittemore said.
 emoji: 🌱
 tags:
+  - 🌍 Society
+  - 🌱 Sustainability
-  - 🌳 schoolyards
+  - 🌳 Landscapes
-  - 🌼 gardens
-  - 🦋 butterflies
+  - 🌞 Leisure
+  - 🇺🇸 United States
 haiku: |
   Children learn and play,
   Nature blooms in schoolyards bright,